Brisbane Domestic Airport

 Rideshare: From Brisbane Domestic Terminal, Uber or other rideshare services pick up from the central road between taxi pick up and passenger pick up and drop off, either side of the Skywalk.
 Once you depart the terminal, you’ll need to make your way across two crossings to get there.

-Car rental: You’ll find most of the big car rental companies at Brisbane Airport, such as Avis, Budget, Europcar and Thrifty.
-To hire a car, simply ask your Flight Centre Travel Expert to arrange it for you.
+Car rental: You’ll find most of the big car rental companies at Brisbane Airport, such as Avis, Budget, Europcar, Hertz and Thrifty.
+Talk to your Travel Expert about organising car hire for your trip or book it yourself online before you leave.
 At the Domestic Terminal, the car rental booths are located on Level 1, near baggage claim at both the Qantas and Virgin ends of the Terminal.

-Brisbane Airport parking: Both short term and long term parking is available at Brisbane Domestic airport.
-ParkPremium is the closest self-parking option, quickly and easily accessible from the Terminal via the skywalk.
-The airport also offers valet parking, with all parking bookable in advance, online.
+Brisbane Airport parking: Both short term and long term parking is available at Brisbane Domestic Airport.
+ParkPremium is the closest self-parking option, quickly and easily accessible from the Terminal via the Skywalk while ParkLong is more affordable for longer stays.
 Generally, there’s a discount for booking ahead.
-If you have a large vehicle, note that the undercover car park height at the Domestic P1 is is 2.25 metres and Domestic P2is is 2.4 metres.

-AIRPARK: Brisbane Airport parking also offers the AIRPARK facility – a stand-alone car park located onsite at Brisbane Airport, around a seven to ten-minute drive from the terminals.
+AIRPARK: Brisbane Airport parking also offers the AIRPARK facility – a stand-alone car park located onsite at Brisbane Airport, around a 10 to 20-minute bus ride drive from the terminals.
 AIRPARK is where you’ll find budget, long-term parking, and is available for anyone travelling domestically or internationally.
-There’s a free shuttle bus arriving at the AIRPARK waiting area every 15 minutes in peak times and every 25 minutes at other times, making access to both terminals is fast and easy.
-AIRPARK offers 24-hour CCTV and has everyday drive-up rates, or discounts for booking online, in advance.
+There’s a free shuttle bus arriving at the AIRPARK waiting area every 15 minutes in peak times and every 25 minutes at other times, making access to both terminals fast and easy.
+AIRPARK offers 24-hour CCTV and offers everyday drive-up rates or online booking in advance.
 There is also an undercover option (online booking only).
-The car park height at AIRPARK is 4 metres, and 3.2 metres for AIRPARK Undercover.

 Brisbane Airport parking tip: If your flights are booked, why leave your parking to the last minute?
 Booking your parking in advance not only gives you peace of mind, it also saves you money.
 The majority of airport parking can be booked online directly with Brisbane Airport.